FarahIbrar/Programming-in-Python/Projects/EDA-Analysis/README.md

 ## Steps Involved and Why They Were Needed

 ### Data Summarization
 - **Data Loading:** The Iris dataset was loaded using `load_iris()` from `sklearn.datasets`, and a DataFrame was created with meaningful labels for the features and species.
-This step prepares the dataset for analysis by adding meaningful labels to the data.
+This step prepares the dataset for analysis by adding meaningful labels to the data to make it easier for the upcoming steps.

 - **Descriptive Statistics:** The `describe()` function was used to get a summary of the central tendency, dispersion, and shape of the dataset’s distribution.
 This provides a quick overview of the data, including mean, standard deviation, and range.